 Eating disorders can manifest through a combination of physical, behavioral, and emotional symptoms.
 Recognizing these signs early can help ensure timely intervention and support.
 Common signs of eating disorders in teens include:

-Eating disorder treatment for teens and young adults is a structured and specialized approach to addressing disordered eating behaviors, underlying emotional struggles, and co-occurring mental health conditions.
-At Oasis Eating Recovery, we offer a holistic, evidence-based approach to treating eating disorders in teens and young adults.
+Eating disorder treatment for teens is a structured and specialized approach to addressing disordered eating behaviors, underlying emotional struggles, and co-occurring mental health conditions.
+At Oasis Eating Recovery, we offer a holistic, evidence-based approach to treating eating disorders in teens.
 Below are the key components of our treatment program:

 Proper nutrition is a critical aspect of recovery.
 We provide individualized meal plans tailored to meet each teen’s unique nutritional needs, ensuring balanced and adequate nourishment.
 Supervised meals help teens rebuild a healthy relationship with food, reduce anxiety around eating, and practice mindful eating habits in a supportive, non-judgmental environment.